Nandj/ospatrol-docs/docs/ospatrol101/managing_agents/ossec_and_agent.rst

 Configuration by Agent Name:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These same changes can reference a system by agent name as well.
-In this instance I want to monitor ``/var/log/nmap-out.log`` on agent99, but don't want to modify agent99's ``ossec.conf``.
+In this instance I want to monitor ``/var/log/nmap-out.log`` on agent99, but don't want to modify agent99's ``ospatrol.conf``.
 Adding the following to the ``agent.conf`` accomplishes this:

 .. code-block:: console